rohit507/exam_gen/old_docs/misc-notes.md

       <http://127.0.0.1:8000/>.
     - Build a static stite with `pipenv run mkdocs build`, results will be placed in the `site/` directory.
+    - deploy to github with `pipenv run mkdocs gh-deploy`

   - Using best practices taken from
     [the sourcery.ai blog](https://sourcery.ai/blog/python-best-practices/):